 Marutai Ramen: Original Light Soy Sauce Flavor Bo Ramen

-As the cities, Hakata and Kurume (the birthplace of Tonkotsu Ramen) are in the Fukuoka prefecture, personally, I associate Marutai with pork-bone broth Tonkotsu Ramen, like this.
+As the cities Hakata and Kurume (the birthplace of Tonkotsu Ramen) are in the Fukuoka prefecture, I first associate Marutai with pork-bone broth Tonkotsu Ramen, like this.

-The original Marutai Bo Ramen is priced at 170 yen (about 1.5 USD) and contains 2 servings of instant noodles in the package, specifically made up of
+Priced at 187 yen (as of January 28, 2023), Marutai’s original Bo Ramen contains two servings of instant noodles in the package, made up of

-- 2 silver packets of soup base powder
+- Two silver packets of soup base powder

-The cooking of this Marutai Bo Ramen is very straightforward like this,
+The cooking of the Marutai Bo Ramen is very straightforward like this,

 - Add the soup base powder and seasoning oil to the pot and give it all a good stir